oracle/truffleruby/doc/contributor/interop.md

 # Truffle Interop

-TruffleRuby supports standard Truffle interop messages.
+TruffleRuby supports standard Truffle API interop messages.
 This document explains what it does when it receives them, how to get it to explicitly send them, how to get it to send them using more idiomatic Ruby, and how what messages it sends for normal Ruby operations on foreign objects.

-Interop ignores visibility entirely.

 This document only explains how TruffleRuby uses messages.
 The messages themselves are explained in the
 [Truffle JavaDoc](http://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/Message.html).

+There is a separate document aimed at people using interop to write [polyglot programs](../user/polyglot.md).
+This document gives more internal details.

 * [How Ruby responds to messages](#how-ruby-responds-to-messages)
 * [How to explicitly send messages from Ruby](#how-to-explicitly-send-messages-from-ruby)